simonscmap/Data_Submission_FileStruc_Doc/README.md

 <figure>
   <img id="fig_dataset_source_viz" src="./pics/dataset_source_viz.png" alt="Dataset Source in Visualizations">
   <figcaption>Figure 4.
-The "dataset_source" appears in visualization made using the corresponding dataset (enclosed in the red rectangle).</figcaption>
+The "dataset_source" appears in visualizations made using the corresponding dataset (enclosed in the red rectangle).</figcaption>
 </figure>

 <!--- Comment For Raphael: data source in plots (see figure above) seem to be data distributor not data source.
 Ask Mike to correct it. -->